What Physicists and Astronomers Do

 - Present research findings at scientific conferences and lectures

 Astronomers and physicists typically work on research teams with engineers, technicians, and other scientists.
 Some senior astronomers and physicists may be responsible for assigning tasks to other team members and monitoring their progress.
+They may also be responsible for finding funding for their projects and therefore may need to write applications for research grants.

 Condensed matter physicists study the physical properties of condensed phases of matter, such as liquids and solids.
 They study phenomena ranging from superconductivity to liquid crystals.